urql-graphql/urql/docs/advanced/persistence-and-uploads.md

 easier for a CDN to cache, as by default most caches would not cache POST requests automatically.

-In `urql`, we may use the `@urql/exchange-persisted` package's `persistedExchange` to implement Automatic Persisted Queries.
-This exchange works alongside the default `fetchExchange` and other exchanges by adding the `extensions.persistedQuery` parameters to a GraphQL request.
+In `urql`, we may use the `@urql/exchange-persisted` package's `persistedExchange` to enable support for Automatic Persisted Queries.
+This exchange works alongside other fetch or subscription exchanges by adding metadata for persisted queries to each GraphQL request by modifying the `extensions` object of operations.

 ### Installation & Setup